sohaamir/neuro_resources/README.md

 ### Neuroimaging
 - [Neurovault](https://neurovault.org/) A public repository of unthresholded statistical maps, parcellations, and atlases of the brain.
 - [OpenNeuro](https://openneuro.org/) A public repository of freely available neuroimaging datasets.
 - [NITRC-IR](https://www.nitrc.org/xnat/index.php) 'The NITRC Image Repository allows you to search for and freely download public datasets.
 It includes millions of dollars worth of DICOM and NIfTI images with normal and diagnoses such as child development disorders, Aspergers, Autism, ADHD, Parkinson’s and Schizophrenia'.
+- [BrainMap](https://www.brainmap.org/) BrainMap is a database of published task and structural neuroimaging experiments with coordinate-based results (x,y,z) in Talairach or MNI space.
 ### General output data (code, slides, posters)
 - [GitHub](https://github.com/) No explanation needed, this is where you are right now!
 - [Zenodo](https://zenodo.org/) An open-access repository developed and maintained by CERN to facilitate the sharing, preservation, and citation of research outputs, including data, presentations and posters.